POLICIES & PROCEDURES

 If you are engaged in Family Reunification Therapy, please refer to the Informed Consent Form, provided to you or your counsel, for specific limitations which are sometimes imposed by the court.
 As well, by virtue of the type of service, there are often limits to confidentiality as often, reports are requested by involved parties, the court or legal counsel of the parties engaged in this service.
-I endeavour to ensure only the most relevant information is shared.

 Electronic Provision of Services:

-If you are engaged in family therapy, the consent of all parties would be required in order to release the full record, in the absence of this, only records for which I have written consent, shall be released, other information including identifying information will be redacted from the record.
+If you are engaged in family therapy, the consent of all parties would be required in order to release the full record, in the absence of this, only records for which we have written consent, shall be released, other information including identifying information will be redacted from the record.
 Sometimes given the nature of the service, and without express written consent of all parties, the record will be severely limited.

 Children, if they are competent and of age to consent to their own service, shall also be required to give consent to release of their own record.
 Custodial parents/guardians may not access their child’s records.